skrey/yellow-extensions/features/help/en/page.md

 ## Get support

 Do you have question?
 Something doesn't work?
 There's a good chance that your question has already been answered.
-If not, just open a new support issue.
-That way you get help for your website and everyone else with the same question can also read the answers.
-[Report problems and suggest ideas](https://github.com/datenstrom/yellow/issues).
-For companies there's [commercial support](https://mayberg.se/support/).
+If not, submit a new issue.
+Add a lot of details, the more we know the better we can help.
+That way you get help for your website and everyone else can also read the answers.
+[Ask questions](https://github.com/datenstrom/yellow/issues) and [contribute](https://github.com/datenstrom/yellow/blob/master/CONTRIBUTING.md).

+## Want to have commercial support?

+Do you have an urgent problem?
+Looking for someone that helps you with your website?
+You can contact the person who made your website or talk to your webmaster.
+Usually you get help there.
+If not, contact the commercial support.
+We'll make sure you have the support you need.
+[Learn more about commercial support](https://mayberg.se/support/).